 TripIt: an app that you connect to the email you use to book your trip that then brings all of your itineraries into one place

 Packing is a constant struggle.
-I can’t claim to be all that good at it, which is why you won’t find detailed packing lists on this site.
-But here’s my typical process.
+I can’t claim to be all that good at it, but here’s my typical process.

 Start by making sure you’ll have the right attire and footwear for the activities you’re certain you’ll pursue.
 For instance, in South America, I planned quite a few treks so I packed hiking clothes, hiking boots, and basic athletic t-shirts.
 For my summer in Europe, I left the hiking attire behind and opted for an extra maxi dress and sneakers.